fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/pre-install/sign-up-as-a-seller.md

 keywords: Fast Woocommerce Quickstart
 ---

-# Sign Up as a Seller with WooCommerce
+# Onboard as a Seller with WooCommerce

 ## Prerequisites